 The discoveries are intriguing.
 LPM cells go on not only to build the heart and circulatory system, but also to build disparate systems further flung: bones in the upper extremities, muscles in the neck and face.
-That insight has put previously clinical diagnoses like Halt-Oram syndrome, characterized by heart problems and anomalies in the hands, in new context.
+That insight has put previously clinical diagnoses like Holt-Oram syndrome, characterized by heart problems and anomalies in the hands, in new context.
 Both heart and hand issues are linked in early development and correlate with a mutation of the gene TBX5.
 Indeed: TBX5 mutations in zebrafish result in heart problems and missing pectoral fins.

 “That’s the big picture,” says Dr. Mosimann.
 “If we can model complex, connected heart disease in fish and learn what phenotypes we need to pay attention to, then maybe eventually we can say, ‘Well, the patient has this mutation; fish with the same mutation have problems with their joints and kidneys too.’
 And our clinician colleagues somewhere down the road can make those connections and make a care plan that improves that kid’s quality of life.”